 Polyurethane foam is a common cushion filling that’s durable and easy to care for.
 But be selective: foam that’s too dense can feel hard, and foam that’s too soft can deteriorate quickly with regular use.
 Firm foam wrapped in polyester batting is an economical choice that’s also comfortable.
 For a top-of-the-line sofa, we recommend high-resilient (HR) foam wrapped in a down and feather combo.
 It’s lush, plump, and long-lasting.

-Cotton, linen, and leather are classic upholstery materials that are worth investing in.
+Sofas in cotton or linen fabric, and leather sofas are classic upholstery materials that are worth investing in.
 Synthetic fabrics like microfiber are also great options that are durable and easy to clean.
 Fabrics with some irregularities in the surface (like a small-scale pattern or woven texture) are better at hiding dirt and wear than a smooth fabric like a plain linen.
 Choose a fabric that will work with your lifestyle.

 Tip: Measure Carefully!